 The employment of illegal foreign labour by contractors in the construction industry is influenced by various complex factors that highlight the difficulties in regulating and enforcing laws.
-Latham-Sprinkle et al. (2019) highlighted that corruption and bribery present significant obstacles.
+For example, Latham-Sprinkle et al. (2019) highlight corruption and bribery.
 Contractors may exploit these practices to manipulate officials and evade detection, thereby perpetuating the employment of undocumented labour.
 Besides, the geopolitical context further contributed to this issue.
-Political instability, conflicts, and economic disparities in source countries can drive individuals to seek work abroad, resulting in a readily available pool of undocumented labour that contractors can tap into to meet their needs (Ness, 2023).
-Moreover, another critical factor is the ignorance or disregard of laws governing foreign labour.
-Hilb (2020) emphasised that some contractors may be unaware of regulations or consciously choose to ignore them, believing that such practices are commonplace and tolerated within the industry.
-According to Cloce, Clark & Hunter (2022), this behaviour reflects a broader issue of normalised non-compliance that hinders efforts to regulate the employment of undocumented labour.
+Political instability, conflicts and economic disparities in source countries can drive individuals to seek work abroad, resulting in a readily available pool of undocumented labour that contractors can tap into to meet their needs (Ness, 2023).

+Another critical factor is the ignorance or disregard of laws governing foreign labour.
+Hilb (2020) emphasises that some contractors are unaware of regulations or consciously choose to ignore them, believing that such practices are commonplace and tolerated within the industry.
+According to Cloce, Clark and Hunter (2022), this behaviour reflects a broader issue of normalised non-compliance that hinders efforts to regulate the employment of undocumented labour.
 Furthermore, inadequate documentation practices by contractors exacerbate the problem (Hamzah et al., 2020).
-Fateh et al. (2020) illustrated that lax record-keeping and documentation procedures create an environment where the employment of illegal foreign labour can occur discreetly, further obstructing effective enforcement.
+Fateh, Arshad and Hamzah (2020) illustrate that lax record-keeping and documentation procedures create an environment where the employment of illegal foreign labour can occur discreetly, further obstructing effective enforcement.

 According to Baison (2021), informal recruitment channels play a significant role in facilitating the hiring of undocumented labour.
-Tandon & Rathi (2022) illustrated that word-of-mouth referrals and other informal methods of labour recruitment allow contractors to source and employ foreign labour outside formal channels, making it easier to evade detection.
+Tandon and Rathi (2022) illustrate that word-of-mouth referrals and other informal methods of labour recruitment allow contractors to source and employ foreign labour outside formal channels, making it easier to evade detection.
 Besides, the lack of effective deterrence is also noteworthy.
-Asuamah Yeboah (2023) stated that weak penalties and ineffective enforcement mechanisms fail to deter contractors from engaging in the employment of illegal foreign labour, perpetuating a culture of non-compliance within the construction industry.
-Furthermore, lax regulatory enforcement, particularly in immiaration and labour regulations, provides contractors with a sense of impunity (Ali et al., 2022; Jamalulil et al., 2022).
-Lung (2019) mentioned that weak enforcement emboldens contractors to hire undocumented labourers, as they perceive diminished risks of facing legal repercussions.
-This challenges the effectiveness of regulations and emphasize the need for stronger enforcement mechanisms to curb the prevalence of undocumented labour practices (Marsden et al., 2021).
+Yeboah (2023) states that weak penalties and ineffective enforcement mechanisms fail to deter contractors from engaging in the employment of illegal foreign labour, perpetuating a culture of non-compliance within the construction industry.
+Furthermore, lax regulatory enforcement, particularly in immigration and labour regulations, provides contractors with a sense of impunity (Ali, Mohammad and Samsudin, 2022; Jamalulil et al., 2022).
+Lung (2019) addresses that weak enforcement emboldens contractors to hire undocumented labourers as they perceive diminished risks of facing legal repercussions.
+This challenges the effectiveness of regulations and emphasises the need for stronger enforcement mechanisms to curb the prevalence of undocumented labour practices (Marsden, Tucker and Vosko, 2021).

 Additionally, migration policies play a role in shaping contractors' decisions.
-Howe et al. (2020) highlighted that stringent immigration policies or lengthy legal procedures can push contractors to resort to hiring undocumented labour to meet immediate project needs, particularly when legal avenues are impractical or time-consuming.
+Howe et al. (2020) highlighted that stringent immigration policies or lengthy legal procedures could push contractors to resort to hiring undocumented labour to meet immediate project needs, particularly when legal avenues are impractical or time-consuming.
 Moreover, the involvement of unregulated or exploitative recruitment agencies further compounds the issue.
-Low (2020) emphasised that these agencies can act as intermediaries, facilitating the hiring of undocumented labour for contractors seeking to circumvent formal employment processes.
-Their existence highlights the need for tighter regulation and oversight of recruitment practices within the construction industry (Jasni et al., 2016; Fateh et al., 2020).
-Furthermore, delays in obtaining legal work permits can drive contractors to seek alternative solutions, including the employment of undocumented labour (Terriquez, 2015).
+Low (2020) emphasises that these agencies can act as intermediaries, facilitating the hiring of undocumented labour for contractors seeking to circumvent formal employment processes.
+Their existence highlights the need for tighter regulation and oversight of recruitment practices within the construction industry (Jasni and Othman, 2016; Fateh, Arshad and Hamzah, 2020).
+Furthermore, delays in obtaining legal work permits can drive contractors to seek alternative solutions, including employing undocumented labour (Terriquez, 2015).
 Lastly, the lengthy bureaucratic processes create a gap in the availability of legal labour, prompting contractors to turn to undocumented sources to maintain project progress (Kalicki, 2019).